Conducting power line inspections in German wetlands for E.DIS Group subsidiary

 Conclusions and client feedback

 All of the goals set at the start of the project were fulfilled and the operations executed without problems.
 Undisturbed by the landscape and different obstacles, Hepta’s drone operations team were able to gather data for all lines and objects.
 The images provided valuable insights and a detailed overview of the state of E.DIS Netz assets.
-The end results also pleased the head of the E.DIS Netz drone program Mr. Florian Lorenz, who concluded “While more tests are needed to make decisions on the drones, we were pleased with the level of detail and great overview we got from uBird”.
+The end results also pleased the head of the E.DIS Netz drone program Mr. Florian Lorenz, who concluded “While more tests are needed to make decisions on the drones, we were pleased with the level of detail and great overview we got from Hepta Insights”.

 Hepta's drone set-up for E.DIS